navneet83/Cross-platform-AES-encryption/README.md

 See code samples for more details.
 You'll have to perform following steps:

 1. Get the encrypted text and the randomIV used for encryption
-2. Decrypt the strying using the provided decrypt function !
+2. Decrypt the string using the provided decrypt function !